 For those of you that only want to organise a friendly club tournament, then you might find the Round Robin Tournaments pairing table useful.
 This can be used for any number between 5 and 14 players competing in a Round Robin.
 Necessarily, a Round robin for fourteen players will involve 13 games

 All tournaments in New South Wales are run under the Swiss program.
-If you want to experiment with the software before tournament day, you can download it from the SOWPODS Home Page.
-There is also a special Round Robin program which will place Round Robin participants directly into the Swiss Programme.
+If you want to experiment with the software before tournament day, you can download it from the Scrabble Australia website through the Tournament Software page.